-California has a very large support network for children with autism.
+California has a very large support network for autistic children.
 For example, parents can take their child to have an applied behavioral analysis.
-This is important for helping parents figure out how severe autism is and what type of care they need to provide for their child.
+This is important for helping parents understand what type of support needs their child has.
 Parents can also have access to cognitive behavioral therapy.
-This short-term therapy helps children with autism focus on how their thoughts shape the outcomes of their actions.
+This short-term therapy helps autistic children focus on how their thoughts shape the outcomes of their actions.
 Some of the other available benefits include speech therapy, life skills training, and parent or guardian training.

-What Types of Benefits Are Available for Children With Autism in NY?
+What Types of Benefits Are Available in New York?

-There are several supportive services available to parents and children with autism in New York.
-For example, children with autism may be eligible for therapeutic services, including occupational therapy and physical therapy.
-Speech therapy is also available to children with autism in New York.
-There are also specific subsets of specialty care that might be available to children with autism.
+There are several supportive services available to parents and autistic children in New York.
+For example, they may be eligible for therapeutic services, including occupational therapy and physical therapy.
+Speech therapy is also available to autistic children in New York.
+There are also specific subsets of specialty care that might be available to autistic children.

-North Carolina has several benefit programs available for children with autism as well.
-Children with autism in North Carolina may be eligible for speech therapy, occupational therapy, and physical therapy.
-There are also programs in place that seek to identify children with autism at a younger age.
+North Carolina has several benefit programs available as well.
+Autistic children in North Carolina may be eligible for speech therapy, occupational therapy, and physical therapy.
+There are also programs in place that seek to identify autistic children at a younger age.
 That way, intervention can be started sooner, making a difference in the prognosis.